Lu0928/DSA4213-Assignment3/README.md

 ## 🏃 Running the Experiments

-[cite_start]You can reproduce all experiments with a single command[cite: 38].
+You can reproduce all experiments with a single command.
 The script will automatically:
 1. Evaluate the baseline (zero-shot) performance of the pretrained model.
 2. Perform full fine-tuning for 3 epochs.
 3. Perform LoRA fine-tuning for 3 epochs.